WordPress/openverse/documentation/reference/consent_decision_making.md

 the objection round.
 If the proposal goes into objection revision, the discussion for addressing a given objection can happen in the accompanying thread.

+## Major differences from the original process

+Aside from being conducted primarily as an asynchronous process, Openverse's consent decision-making process has the following major differences from the Sociocratic model.

+### Reactions

+While the original process has a separate reactions round, in Openverse's process, reactions can be shared at any time.
+Be careful to ensure that they're not objections (which should, with few exceptions, be reserved for the objection round).
+Examples of reactions are:

+- "I love this approach"
+- "I like this proposal, but I don't understand X part of it yet"
+- "I don't think this will work, but I left some questions to clarify the areas I have concerns over"
+- "I don't understand the underlying problem, so the solution seems too abstract to me"
+- "I don't think this solution will solve the problem as described"

+Note that these are not questions (they do not ask for clarification) nor are they objections (they do not point to specific problems with the proposed solution).

+### Removal of initial rounds

+Because our process is primarily asynchronous, because our decision-making happens in public, and because the outcomes of our discussions are ultimately documented in GitHub or other accessible venues, we can skip some of the initial rounds.
+Specifically, the "consent to driver" and the "present the proposal" rounds cannot work in the same way.
+Typically, the purpose of a proposal will have been clarified through a previous discussion.
+Proposals raised without prior "buy-in" from other contributors should be done so carefully, with the understanding that participants may question the purpose and need for the proposal.
+The presentation of a proposal happens implicitly when the GitHub PR or discussion is opened to contain the proposal, so we do not need a special step for this.